Tuning a foundation model programmatically (Python)

 To prompt-tune a foundation model, you run an experiment that uses training data provided by you.
-The experiment is a machine learning process that shows the foundation model the output you expect the model to return for your prompt input.
-The tuning process is complex and involves a data asset, a training asset, and a deployment asset.
+The experiment is a machine learning process that shows the foundation model the outputs you expect the model to return for your prompt inputs.
+The

 Use functions that are available in the watsonx.ai Python library from notebooks in watsonx.ai to prompt-tune foundation models.

 The sample notebook is designed to prompt-tune the granite-13b-instruct-v2 model.
 But you can use it for tuning other foundation models also.
-To do so, replace the base_model
+To do so, replace the base_model references as follows:

 base_model='google/flan-t5-xl'